Open-CSP/open-csp/.github/README.md

 ## Requirements

-To install the OpenCSP framework, the following need to be installed:
+To install the Open CSP framework, the following need to be installed:
 - php version >=7.4 <8
 - composer version >=2
 - Mediawiki version 1.35